bavc/avaa/_artifacts/hum_and_buzz.md

 tags: [Analog, Digital, Audio, Video, Balanced Cables, Power Supply, Cable]
 ---

 Hum is a type of noise that can creep into any audio/video system, and can originate from a number of different sources including power lines, power supplies, and television interference.
-Hum and buzz both exhibit pitch, unlike [[Analog Noise]] which has no detectable pitch.<ref>White, G. D. (1987.). ''The audio dictionary'' (1st ed.).
+Hum and buzz both exhibit pitch, unlike [[Analog Noise]] which has no detectable pitch.
+(White, G. D. (1987.). ''The audio dictionary'' (1st ed.).
 Seattle : University of Washington Press. (p.
-116)</ref>
+116))

 * Power lines
 ** In the course of transmitting electricity from one point to another, power lines radiate electromagnetic waves at 60 Hz.
 Improperly shielded and unbalanced cables, particularly those in close proximity to power lines, can carry this frequency into a signal chain.
 In much of the world 50 Hz AC power mains are used and this can introduce interference at this frequency.